-TAD provides a adjunct, holistic therapy to shrink tumors.
-Our treatment program is an effective therapy in aiding the body to recognize the pathogen and rid itself of the tumor.
+SCO provides a adjunct, holistic therapy to shrink tumors.
+Our treatment program is an effective therapy in aiding the body to recognize the pathogen and rid itself of the tumor layer by layer.
 Our therapy will find tumor or tumors that have metastasized that were too small that couldn't previously be detected.
 This will help prevent the future spread of future tumors as well as to control the spread of said undetectable tumors.
 These tumors were presumably present at the start, but they just couldn't be detected.

 The terms tumor and cancerous are sometimes used interchangeably which can be misleading.
 A tumor is not necessarily a cancer.
 The word tumor simply refers to a mass.